A series of images released by NASA have sparked concerns that the Earth could be heading for a mini ice age.

 Our results can be repeated by any researchers with the similar data available in many solar observatories, so they can derive their own evidence.

-Could be time to get into the scarf manufacturing game…
+It could be time to get into the scarf manufacturing game…